pathunter/Data-Analysis_Tesla/README.md

 # Data-Analysis_Tesla
-A curated in depth analysis of Stock prices of Tesla.
+A exploratory analysis of Stock prices of Tesla to yeild accurate price movement predictions and trade/invest calls.